-Mr. Smith
+• Mr. Smith

 On September 4, 2017, Matthew Smith, the Company's former attorney, sent a demand letter to the Company alleging claims for breach of contract (involving stock options) and discrimination.
 On October 5, 2017, Mr. Smith filed a charge of discrimination with the United States Equal Employment Opportunity Commission alleging the same discrimination claims and also claiming his employment was terminated in retaliation for his prior discrimination complaints.
-In this action, Mr. Smith seeks the following relief: (1) a declaration that he owns the 416,702 ordinary shares (the shares were retroactively recast to reflect the exchange ratio established in the Merger as described in Note 27) and (2) various damages and other equitable remedies over \$1,000.
+In this action, Mr. Smith seeks the following relief: (1) a declaration that he owns the 2,600 ordinary shares and (2) various damages and other equitable remedies over \$1,000.
 The Company denied all allegations and wrongful conduct.